akeneo/pim-helpcenter/content/md/products-super-power/enrich-products-variants.md

 _Since the 2.3_, we added in the product form a new filter `Display all level specific attributes` to display only the attributes managed at the current level that can be enriched.
 This is very easy: just click on the drop down `Display all attributes` and select `Display all level specific attributes`.
 That's it!
-This filter is available only for variant products and product models (if family variant with 2 variant levels).
+This filter is available only for variant products and [sub product models](/articles/what-about-products-variants.html#how-many-levels-of-enrichment-are-managed) (if family variant with 2 variant levels).

 ![SIZE for product model](../img/Products_ProductModel_PEFEnrich3.png)